knative/serving/docs/runtime-contract.md

 Initial readiness and liveness probes allow the platform to avoid attempting to later provision or scale deployments (Revisions) which cannot become healthy, and act as a backstop to developer testing (via CI/CD or otherwise) which has been performed on the supplied container.
+Common causes of these failures can
+include: malformed dynamic code not tested in the container, environment differences between testing and deployment environment, and missing or misconfigured backends.
+This also provides an opportunity for the container to be run at least once despite scale-to-zero guarantees.

 ### Outbound network connectivity